College of Nursing Self-Guided Tour

 -

-This lab is a modern hospital setting with a full-body computerized patient simulator and peripheral devices for various medical procedures.
+A modern hospital setting with a full-body computerized patient simulator and peripheral devices for medical procedures.

-- 7. *The Floann Sours Easton Neonatal, Pediatrics and OB GYN Simulation Lab (Newton 284)
+- 7. *The Floann Sours Easton Neonatal, Pediatrics and OB GYN Simulation Laboratory (Newton 284)

 -

-This lab simulates an intensive care environment for neonates and children, as well as labor and delivery and gynecological care.
+Simulates an intensive care environment for neonates and children, along with labor, delivery and gynecological care.

 - 8. *The Jennifer Roberts Watts Patient Care Simulation Lab (Newton 294)